Dale Mabry Animal Hospital Dental Cleaning Package includes:

 4).
 Will there be any after care at home?

 1).
-Our doctors will talk to you about dental care and dental cleaning during your visit.
-We will provide complimentary oral exams.
+Our doctors will talk to you about dental care and dental cleaning during your visit or you can schedule a oral exam for your pet(s).
 The exam consists of inspecting the teeth for tartar build up, loose teeth, and gum disease like gingival hyperplasia, gingivitis, and receding gum line.
-Just come on in during business hours!

 2).
 Today, dental procedures are safer than ever.
 The Dale Mabry Animal Hospital requires pre-anesthesia blood work for every pet.
 This blood work checks for proper liver and kidney function, proper hydration, and infection.
 The pet is monitored during the dental procedure for proper heart rate, respiratory rate, and blood oxygen saturation.
 The general anesthesia gas used today was developed for use in children, so its safety is well proven.
 There can be a mild cough or moist hack for 2-3 days after the general anesthesia and this is usually caused by the endotracheal tube placed during the procedure.